Prince George, Duke of Kent: RAF career

-As a young man the Duke came to the opinion that the future lay in aviation.
-It became his passion, and in 1929, the Duke earned his pilot's licence.
-He was the first of the royal family to cross the Atlantic Ocean by air.
-Before his flying days, he entered the Royal Navy, and was trained in intelligence work while stationed at Rosyth.
+As a young man, George became convinced that the future lay in aviation.
+It quickly became his chief enthusiasm, and in 1929 he earned his pilot's licence.
+He was the first member of the royal family to cross the Atlantic Ocean by air.
+Before his flying career, he had entered the Royal Navy and received intelligence training while stationed at Rosyth.

 In March 1937, he was granted a commission in the Royal Air Force as a group captain.
-He was also made the Honorary Air Commodore of No. 500 (County of Kent) Squadron Auxiliary Air Force in August 1938.
-He was promoted to air vice-marshal in June 1939, along with promotions to flag and general officer rank in the other two services.
+He was appointed Honorary Air Commodore of No. 500 (County of Kent) Squadron, Auxiliary Air Force, in August 1938.
+He was promoted to air vice-marshal in June 1939, alongside corresponding promotions to flag and general officer rank in the Royal Navy and British Army.

-In 1939 he returned to active service as a rear admiral in the Royal Navy, but in April 1940, transferred to the Royal Air Force.
-He temporarily relinquished his rank as an air officer to assume the post of staff officer at RAF Training Command in the rank of group captain, so that he would not be senior to more experienced officers.
+In 1939, he returned to active service as a rear admiral in the Royal Navy, but in April 1940 transferred to the Royal Air Force.
+He temporarily relinquished his air-officer rank to serve as a staff officer at RAF Training Command in the rank of group captain, ensuring he would not be senior to more experienced officers.
 On 28 July 1941, he assumed the rank of air commodore in the Welfare Section of the RAF Inspector General's Staff.
-In this role, he went on official visits to RAF bases to help boost wartime morale.
+In this role, he undertook official visits to RAF stations to support wartime morale.

 Freemasonry

 George was initiated into freemasonry on 12 April 1928 in Navy Lodge No. 2612.
-He subsequently served as master of Navy Lodge in 1931, and was also a member of Prince of Wales's Lodge No. 259, and Royal Alpha Lodge No. 16, of which he served as master in 1940.
-He was appointed senior grand warden of the United Grand Lodge of England in 1933, and served as provincial grand master of Wiltshire from 1934, until he was elected grand master of the United Grand Lodge of England in 1939; a position he held until his death in 1942.
+He served as master of Navy Lodge in 1931, and was also a member of Prince of Wales's Lodge No. 259 and Royal Alpha Lodge No. 16, of which he became master in 1940.
+He was appointed senior grand warden of the United Grand Lodge of England in 1933, and served as provincial grand master from 1934 until he was elected grand master of the United Grand Lodge of England in 1939, a position he held until his death in 1942.

 Death

-On 25 August 1942, George and 14 others took off in a RAF Short Sunderland flying boat W4026 from Invergordon, Ross and Cromarty, to fly to Iceland on non-operational duties.
+On 25 August 1942, George and 14 others took off in RAF Short Sunderland flying boat W4026 from Invergordon, Ross and Cromarty, for a non‑operational flight to Iceland.
 The aircraft crashed on Eagle's Rock, a hillside near Dunbeath, Caithness, Scotland.
 George and all but one of those on board were killed.
 He was 39 years old.

-Lynn Picknett and Clive Prince wrote about the crash in their book Double Standards, which was criticised for its "implausible inaccuracy".

-They alleged that Kent had a briefcase full of 100 Swedish krona notes, worthless in Iceland, handcuffed to his wrist, leading to speculation the flight was a military mission to Sweden, the only place where Swedish notes were of value.